Friends, episode 237: the one where the takeover goes wrong

 Few people old enough to remember watching the sitcom the first time around – however much they liked and howled at it – were crying out to see Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer reminisce about splashing about in a fountain.
 Nevertheless, the special has finally been taped and will soon be broadcast thanks to HBO Max owner WarnerMedia’s grand plan to use the Friends back catalogue to rack up precious streaming subscribers.

-To recap, in its long afterlife Friends has glowed even brighter than it did during the 1994-2004 decade it aired on NBC in the US and (from 1995) on Network 2 in Ireland.
+To recap, in its long afterlife, Friends has glowed even brighter than it did during the decade from 1994 and 2004 when it aired on NBC in the US and (from 1995) on Network 2 in Ireland.
 There was a period of post-Friends fatigue – during which former UK rights-holder Channel 4 cut the cord on its nightly E4 repeats, citing a desire for “creative renewal” – but it was brief.

 Unwinding takeover